FICTION

 "Manhattan Beach" by Jennifer Egan is an historical novel set before and during World War II.
 The protagonist is a determined woman who becomes an underwater diver against male rules.
 There is also a mystery involving gangsters and a missing father.

 "The President is Missing" is full of inside information and a complicated plot.
 The president is on the verge of being impeached yet is faced with Armagedden and unable to tell his tormentors.
-Reminds of Bill Clinton when he first tried to kill Osama bin Laden.
+Reminds one of Bill Clinton when he first tried to kill Osama bin Laden.
 There are mechanical details few would know about, but the most fascinating feature is the political games being played.
 Government certainly seems complicated with the president constantly juggling a variety of balls.
 It has the clever twists one would expect of James Patterson.
 A few digs against the Russians and Saudi Arabians.
 Towards the end there is a list of Democrat agenda with a few sly comments on Republicans, but since I think Hilary should have defeated Trump easily it only adds to my enjoyment of the book.

 NON FICTION